zkportal/aleo-oracle-docs/docs/sdk/js_api.md

 # JS API

+The Aleo Oracle SDK for JavaScript is a Node.js package.

 [JS SDK :fontawesome-brands-github:]({{ variables.links.js_sdk_repo }})

-This API doesn't use default exports.
+This SDK doesn't use default exports.

 Internally, this API uses [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 It may be possible to use it in any JS environment, given that you provide an implementation for the Fetch API.